 Founded in 1817, Bitburger beer is one of the most popular German brands, and is available year-round throughout much of the world.

 This super refreshing beer is a crowd-pleaser!
 The aroma is somewhat floral, with some mild bread sweetness.
 The bitterness of hops is well balanced by the agreeable, mellow sweetness in the body.

 Featuring a light flavor profile that is bright, dry, and very crisp, this beer has herbal notes that are delicately poised, followed by a nutty and honeyed aftertaste.

 Ayinger Celebrator Dopplebock – 6.7% ABV

-Celebrator has a creamy head of tight bubbles contrasting beautifully with its profound dark body.
+Celebrator has a creamy head of bubbles that contrasts magnificently with its dark, profound body.

 Franziskaner Hefe-Weissbier – 5.9% ABV

 Another fantastic German beer is Franziskaner Hefe-Weissbier.
 This beer’s color is copper and golden, pours with an off-white foamy head, and has a creamy mouthfeel that goes down smoothly!